emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## ValhallaStream
-### Score: 19/26
+### Score: 18/26
 1. Streams load very fast. ✔️
 1. Content is 1080p and can be changed lower. ✔️
 1. Finds streams quickly, including older content. ✔️
 1. Has 8 servers, but does not auto-switch when one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI is very nice, feels modern, search shows results as you type. ✔️
+1. UI is decent but there's room for improvement. ⚠️
 1. Most sources include subtitles. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site has watch lists, and you can login to sync across devices. ✔️